The Golden Girls: Nurses

 Empty Nest launched its own spin-off in 1991 set in Miami in the same hospital where Dr. Weston worked.
 The series starred Stephanie Hodge and a set of other young nurses.
 As one of the few times in television history where three shows from the same producer, set in the same city, aired back-to-back-to-back on the same network, the three shows occasionally took advantage of their unique circumstance to create storylines carrying through all three series, such as "Hurricane Saturday".

 Starring actress Hodge left after two seasons, David Rasche joined the cast at the start of the second season, and Loni Anderson was added as the new hospital administrator in the third.

 Adaptations

 Stage

 The Golden Girls: Live! was an off-Broadway show that opened in the summer of 2003 in New York City at Rose's Turn theater in the West Village, and ran until November of that year.
 The production ended because the producers failed to secure the rights and received a cease-and-desist order by the creators of the original television show.
 Featuring an all-male cast in drag, The Golden Girls: Live! consisted of two back-to-back episodes of the sitcom: "Break-In" (season one, episode eight) and "Isn't It Romantic?" (season two, episode five).

+The Golden Girls: The Laughs Continue opened with an all-male cast in drag on December 14, 2023, in Los Angeles.
+The production stars Christopher Kamm, Adam Graber, Ryan Bernier, and Vince Kelley.
+The play was written by Robert Leleux and directed by Eric Swanson.

-The cast of The Golden Girls, Sophia, Dorothy, Blanche, and Rose, have been even further immortalised in two puppet parody shows Thank You For Being A Friend and That Golden Girls Show: A Puppet Parody, both created by Australian screenwriter Thomas Duncan-Watt and producer Jonathan Rockefeller.
+The cast of The Golden Girls, Sophia, Dorothy, Blanche, and Rose, have been even further immortalized in two puppet parody shows Thank You For Being A Friend and That Golden Girls Show: A Puppet Parody, both created by Australian screenwriter Thomas Duncan-Watt and producer Jonathan Rockefeller.